ASP-based Multi-shot Reasoning via DLV2 with Incremental Grounding: System Usage

 \system can be executed either remotely or locally.
 In case of a remote execution, clients can request for a connection specified via an IP address and a port number, corresponding to the connection coordinates at which the system is reachable.
 Once a connection is established, the system creates a working session and waits for incoming XML statements specifying which tasks have to be accomplished.
 The system manages the given commands in the order they are provided.
 The possible commands are: {\em Load}, {\em Run}, {\em Forget}, {\em Reset}, and {\em Exit}.

-The system works on the assumption that a fixed program $P$ can be loaded once at the beginning of the system's life-cycle; multiple set of facts, each of which forming a given shot, can be repeatedly loaded; a shot $k$ composed of facts $F_k$ can be {\em run}, i.e. one can ask the system to compute $AS(P \cup F_k)$.
+The system works on the assumption that a fixed program $P$ can be loaded once at the beginning of the system's life-cycle; multiple set of facts, each representing a specific shot, can be repeatedly loaded; a shot $k$ composed of facts $F_k$ can be {\em run}, i.e. one can ask the system to compute $AS(P \cup F_k)$.
 Of course, $P$ can possibly contain also facts, which will assumed to be fixed across shots, in contrast with the set $F_k$ which can vary from shot to shot.

 The available commands are detailed next:

 \paragraph{Load.} A \texttt{load} tag can be formed in order to requests to load a program or a set of facts from a file.
 The attribute \texttt{path} can be used to specify a string, representing a file path containing what has to be loaded.
 Multiple load commands can be provided: rules files are accumulated to form a unique program and, similarly, also facts are accumulated.
 For instance, with the following commands the system is asked to load four files: